-The important takeaway here is that E-A-T is highly subjective to the goal of the content.
-Everyone can have a high E-A-T by providing a great user experience, providing well-researched, quality content, and making sure your website is clear about who you are and why your expertise is authoritative.
+The important takeaway here is that E-E-A-T is highly subjective to the goal of the content.
+Everyone can have a high E-E-A-T by providing a great user experience, providing well-researched, quality content, and making sure your website is clear about who you are and why your expertise is authoritative.

 Qualities of Low E-E-A-T Pages

-Low E-A-T isn’t always easy to pick out.
-Some of the examples Google provides look great, but these websites fail to live up to E-A-T standards in other ways.
-Looking through Google’s examples of low E-A-T content, we found the majority showed signs of being unprofessional, lacking expertise, and allowing rampant inaccuracy.
+Low E-E-A-T isn’t always easy to pick out.
+Some of the examples Google provides look great, but these websites fail to live up to the shared standards in other ways.
+Looking through Google’s examples, we found the majority showed signs of being unprofessional, lacking expertise, and allowing rampant inaccuracy.

-This article from a publication called Headlines & Global News is cited for low E-A-T because the writing is unprofessional and has grammatical errors.
+This article from a publication called Headlines & Global News is cited for low scores because the writing is unprofessional and has grammatical errors.
 It also seems to be paraphrased from a different website but with the wrong facts and figures.
-None of this inspires confidence in the quality of the writing or the information being posted there, all of which hurts its rankings and E-A-T level.
+None of this inspires confidence in the quality of the writing or the information being posted there, all of which hurts its rankings and their E-E-A-T level.

 For similar reasons, Google says this article has low E-A-T because it’s full of typos and is inaccurate and meaningless.
 When writers can’t bother to do the bare minimum as far as fact-checking and spelling, there’s little chance Google will want to present its users with this content on the SERP.

-Google wants to see that your page demonstrates actual expertise on the subject you’re writing about, and when that doesn't happen, pages get labeled as low E-A-T. For example, here’s a YMYL article about financial advice that has low E-A-T. According to Google’s guidelines, it has low E-A-T because there’s no evidence that the authors have any expertise in this area.
+Google wants to see that your page demonstrates actual expertise on the subject you’re writing about, and when that doesn't happen, pages get labeled as low E-E-A-T. For example, here’s a YMYL article about financial advice that rates low.
+Google's guidelines tell us that there is no evidence that the authors have any expertise in this area.

-Another example of a lack of expertise in YMYL comes from another article about the flu, which is also rated as having low E-A-T because the author has not proven that she is a medical expert.
-It’s possible that she is a doctor, but according to Google, there’s no obvious evidence of that.
+Another example of a lack of expertise in YMYL comes from another article about the flu, but the author has no signs of medical expertise.
+Sure, it’s possible that she is a doctor, but there’s no obvious evidence of that.
 It only benefits her to demonstrate that kind of credibility, so we assume she can't.
-As a result, the whole piece is considered to have low E-A-T.
+As a result, the whole piece is considered to have low E-E-A-T.